 This post may contain affiliate links.

 Do you have a preschooler fascinated by bees?
 They’re a fascinating insect to study.
-So spend a day learning about them with these bee activities for preschoolers!
+So spend a day learning about them with these bee activities!

 They’ll love learning more about these pollinators and how they help our world.